-Bumblebee And NVidia Display Applet (BAND)
+Bumblebee And NVidia Display applet (BAND)

 The Bumblebee And NVidia Display (Band) Applet is a relatively simple applet I wrote for my Chillblast Defiant laptop which has an Core i7 Haswell architecture and Optimus technology to switch between the integrated Intel 4600 graphics and discrete nVidia GTX 765M graphics.
 The switching is done by use of Bumblebee.
 This Applet allows one to monitor whether the power consuming discrete graphics is on and display the GPU temperature, but only when it is enabled.
 Monitoring the temperature requires the graphics processor to be turned on every time it is measured - some applets do this all the time and that uses a significant extra amount of power.

 It is useful to have continuous indication of whether the Discrete Graphics Processor Unit is in use and its temperature which is a concern on some laptops.

 The Right Click (Context menu) gives the ability to easily run the nVidia Settings program without use of the terminal and also the System Monitor and Power Statistics, all useful for monitoring Bumblebee and Power consumption which is paramount when using a laptop on batteries.

-The current version has improved error checking to ensure bumblebee is loaded and does not fill the error logs with messages when that is the case.
-It displays a message of ERROR if bumblebee if bumblebee is not loaded and a message when you hover.To Follow
+There is error checking to ensure bumblebee is loaded and does not fill the error logs with messages when that is the case.
+It displays a message of Err if bumblebee is not loaded and a message when you hover.